top of page

 capture the user

+“Over my 15+ year career, I have tried every writing tool under the sun.
+GEM is the first narrative tool that prioritizes creativity & collaboration.
 It’s simple to set up and easy to use, yet underneath is an extremely deep and feature-rich platform with which you can create the most powerful branching narrative experiences imaginable.”

 DENNIS LENART